Outcomes4Me Secures $21M in Funding Learn more >>

 One of the biggest misunderstandings is that support groups are a place to get medical guidance.
 While members share personal experiences with treatments and side effects, these groups are strictly for peer support.
 They are not designed to give medical advice, and a good facilitator will always steer conversations away from that territory.
 Think of it as a space to share what it’s like to go through treatment, not to decide which treatment to get.
 Your oncology team is the only source for medical recommendations, and all decisions about your care plan should be made with them.

-Myth: Your Privacy Isn’t Protected
+Myth: You Have to Sacrifice Your Privacy

 It’s completely normal to worry about privacy when discussing your health online.
 Reputable support groups take this very seriously.
 Most are private and password-protected, meaning only approved members can see the conversations.
 Professional moderators are there to enforce community guidelines and ensure the space remains confidential and safe.
 The only exception is a situation where a member expresses intent to harm themselves or others, which moderators are legally required to report.
 Otherwise, what’s shared in the group stays in the group, allowing you to connect with others without compromising your privacy.

-Myth: They’re Only for Patients
+Myth: Support Groups Are Just for Patients

 Cancer doesn’t just affect the person with the diagnosis; it touches friends, partners, and family members, too.
 That’s why support groups are for anyone impacted by cancer, not just patients.
 Many organizations offer dedicated groups for caregivers, spouses, and even children, giving them a space to process their own unique challenges and emotions.
 Whether you’re a patient, a survivor, or a loved one supporting someone through their journey, there is a community that understands what you’re going through and is ready to welcome you.